jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-03-webassembly-emscripten-loops.md

 If the build fails, try downloading and activating the "fastcomp" version of the Emscripten SDK.
 There are plans to drop Emterpreter support from the default version of the SDK

-When you run this sample, you'll immediately see the issues with Emterpreter - it's incredibly slow.
+When you run this sample, you'll immediately see the main issue with Emterpreter - it's incredibly slow.
 The stack has to be unwound and reassembled for every `emscripten_sleep()` call - an expensive operation.
 The recommendation is to use Emterpreter sparingly and refactor towards Emscripten loops wherever you can

 That's the end of Lesson 3!
 Next time we'll look at FileIO